 The black and white prints that follow were copied by Neagle from a series of watercolours by the artist Collins described as ‘a person well qualified to make drawings of every particular circumstance that occurred’.
 That person was the Scots artist and convicted forger Thomas Watling, who arrived in Sydney in October 1792.

 ‘Several youths well known among us, never having submitted to the operation, were now to be made men,’ wrote Collins.
 In all, fifteen youngsters were to be initiated by garadigal (clever men) and gooringal (elders and guardians) from the Gamaragal or Cameragal, who occupied the north shore of Sydney Harbour.

 ‘Pe-mul-wy, a wood native, and many strangers, came in’, Collins remarked.
 No attempt was made to detain the Bijigal resistance leader Pemulwuy, who was responsible for spearing John McEntire (or McIntyre), game shooter to Governor Arthur Phillip, near Botany Bay in December 1790.
-Pemulwuy might have been the guardian of the young stranger.
+Pemulwuy might have been the guardian of the older stranger.